tavisit/WebProject/README.md

 ## Commenting
 The whole project is commented in blocks of code.
-Each main area is discused in one to three lines of comments for a more readable code with a high level of maintainability
+Each main area is discussed in one to three lines of comments for a more readable code with a high level of maintainability

 ## ToDo list
 * Comments + Rating for the products